Trigeminal Neuralgia – Diagnosis, Symptoms and Treatment

 Studies show that high blood pressure (hypertension) and migraine headache may also be risk factors for the disease.

 Trigeminal neuralgia is a rare condition.
 The incidence of the disease is approximately 4-13 per 100,000 people per year.
 The incidence increases with age, with most idiopathic cases occurring after age 50.
 The disease is more frequently seen in women compared to men.
 Atypical or severe cases may require referral to a neurology specialist, mainly if first-line and conservative measures are unsuccessful.

 Signs and Symptoms

 The most common branches that are involved include the maxillary and mandibular divisions.
 Sometimes individuals experience tearing (lacrimation), eye redness (conjunctival injection), and runny nose (rhinorrhea) during episodes of pain.
 These are called autonomic symptoms.
 Severe pain can also be associated with facial muscle spasms.
-Pain may be provoked by gentle touch, brushing teeth, or cold air.
+Pain may be provoked by a gentle touch, brushing teeth, or cold air.

 The diagnosis of trigeminal neuralgia is made clinically and is suggested based on symptoms and physical examination.
-Neuroimaging studies are typically performed to rule out secondary causes such as brain tumor, aneurysm, or multiple sclerosis.
+Neuroimaging studies are typically performed to rule out secondary causes such as brain tumors, aneurysms, or multiple sclerosis.
 The most commonly ordered tests include CT scan or MRI of the brain MRI.
 The study is typically performed with and without intravenous contrast.
 MRI is generally preferred over CT scan as it can better visualize the brainstem and provides a more detailed image.

 Trigeminal Neuralgia Treatment